pedrohpezzi/pedrohpezzi.github.io/_pages/about.md

 My research interests include, but are not limited to, phylogenomics, plant evolution, hybridization, and population genetics.
 I am also committed to fostering an inclusive and diverse scientific community. 🏳️‍🌈🪴🔬

-Outside of my scientific pursuits, I enjoy reading thrillers and mysteries, listening to pop music, and exploring new places around the world.
+Outside academia, I enjoy reading thrillers and mysteries, listening to pop music, swimming, and exploring new places around the world.